-Evaluation & Grading Policy COURSE REQUIREMENTS
+Evaluation & Grading Policy

+COURSE REQUIREMENTS

-As a student in CT16 you are required to attend lectures, participate in labs in which the class will build millwork projects for the student-built house or other assignments.
-Read the text assignments and engage yourself fully in the tests, quizzes and assignments.
+As a student cabinetmaker in CT-57B you are required to attend lectures, participate in labs in which the class will build cabinets for the student-built house, read the text assignments and engage yourself fully in the tests, quizzes and assignments.
+We will be meeting at the project house to install cabinets, millwork and complete other interior work.
+Students are expected to provide their own transportation.

-Course Skills: This course will focus on the following millwork skills:
+Course Skills: This course will focus on the following cabinetmaking skills: